-Now Booking: April Therapy Intensives
+Now booking: June Therapy Intensives

 A limited number of spots are currently available.
 If you’re considering an intensive, this can be a good time to begin.

-Therapy Intensives for Relationship Patterns
+Therapy Intensives for relationship patterns

 The Relational Reset™ Intensive